How Do You Buy a Home For Sale By Owner: 2026 Guide 📋

 Make an offer once you’re confident about the property’s value.
 Assess recently sold properties in the area and perform a comparative market analysis (CMA) to understand a fair price before you negotiate.

-Include contingencies to protect your interests—like a home inspection contingency that lets you withdraw if the property fails inspection or other agreed conditions aren’t met by the seller.
+Also include contingencies in your offer to protect your interests.
+For example, add a home inspection contingency that allows you to withdraw from the deal if the property fails inspection or if the seller does not meet other agreed conditions.

 6. Perform Home Inspection & Appraisal

 Your offer is accepted!
-But you need to do your due diligence.
-A house inspection is a crucial step, particularly in flood-prone areas like Chicago and East St. Louis.
-Home inspection costs depend on the property’s location, condition, and age.
+Now it’s time to do your due diligence.
+A home inspection is a crucial step, especially in flood-prone areas like Chicago and East St. Louis.
+Additionally, the cost of a home inspection varies depending on the property’s location, condition, and age.

 A standard home inspection should cover: